Banner

 Partition the disk

-Restart the computer but this time, boot with the OS 9 disc.
-It will automatically display a text file containing the proper install instructions.
-Basically, it consists of restoring the image that is contained on the CD to your partition of choice.
+Restart the computer, this time booting from the OS 9 disc.
+The disc will automatically display a text file with the installation instructions.
+In essence, the process consists of restoring the image contained on the CD to the partition of your choice.

 MacOS9 boot screen